UCSD-ECEMAE-148/winter-2024-final-project-team-6/README.md

 ## Issues With X-11 Forwarding - X Authority

-As a result of the jetson crashing multiple times, we faced multiple hinderances with launching our nodes mainly due to X-authority, for which we found a simple fix that is to remove the X-authority files re-install the X server using the following command setting all permissions for .Xauthority file
+As a result of the jetson crashing multiple times, we faced multiple hinderances with launching our nodes mainly due to X-authority files, for which we found a simple fix that is to remove the X-authority files, re-install the X server using the following command, and set all permissions for .Xauthority file

           sudo apt-get install --reinstall xserver-xorg